dask/dask-ml/docs/source/preprocessing.rst

 returns a SciPy sparse matrix for ndarrays passed to ``transform``.

 When passed a Dask Array, :meth:`OneHotEncoder.transform` returns a Dask Array *where each block is a scipy sparse matrix*.
-SciPy sparse matricies don't support the same API as the NumPy ndarray, so most methods won't work on the result.
+SciPy sparse matrices don't support the same API as the NumPy ndarray, so most methods won't work on the result.
 Even basic things like ``compute`` will fail.
-To work around this, we currently recommend converting the sparse matricies to dense.
+To work around this, we currently recommend converting the sparse matrices to dense.

 .. code-block:: python